 PCAG Board Members

-Dr. Tim Austin
+- Board Chair: Dr. Tim Austin

 PCAG Board Governance

 The board of Palmetto Christian Academy of Greenwood has chosen to use Carver’s Policy Governance model of governance.
 This method holds the board accountable as agents of the school’s moral owners.
-Moral owners of PCAG are those parents who believe in and uphold the school’s vision, mission and values.
+Moral owners of PCAG are those parents who believe in and uphold the school’s vision, mission, and values.
 The board’s role is to set the vision for the school, hire the Head of School, and hold him or her accountable for reaching the vision the board has embraced.
-The board also uses a variety of means to monitor to ensure unacceptable activities (which are clearly stated in policy) are avoided by the school’s administration.
-The board takes care to avoid taking on management issues, and takes the responsibility of governance seriously.
+The board also uses a variety of means to monitor to ensure unacceptable activities (which are clearly stated in the policy) are avoided by the school’s administration.
+The board takes care to avoid taking on management issues and takes the responsibility of governance seriously.
 For more information on Policy Governance, see summary below, or visit www.policygovernanceassociation.org.

 Philosophical Foundation of Policy Governance® as given by Dr. John Carver on p. xvii of the forward to The Policy Governance Fieldbook ©1999, Jossey-Bass